trox115/Booking/README.md

 ## Getting Started

 Open the [Live Demo Link](https://antoniobarberapi.herokuapp.com/).
-If you don't want to register use these credentials:
+If you don't want to register, you can log in using these credentials:

 - email: test@test.com
 - password: 1234